#RelationshipGoals Creating Shared Meaning

 You Can Do It (Together!)

-When creating couples goals, it’s important that your individual and couple goals are not in conflict so that you can achieve your dreams together and support one another individually.
-It‘s also important to celebrate when you reach milestones and achieve goals and agreeing on some kind of reward system can help to keep you motivated.
+Agreeing on a reward system can help to keep you motivated, too.
 Think of a fun or creative way that you can celebrate each step you take towards your goals.
 Maybe you will go out for dinner or have a special treat, whether it is dessert or trading massages.

-It can be difficult to stay accountable to goals, and in fact, this is one of the main causes for resolutions to fail; that, and not following the SMART goal format. psychology today suggests creating accountability to one another in order to achieve your shared goals.
-This might look like planning to exercise on a specific day or at a specific time, or even planning dates to check in on your goal progress with identified milestones to reach along the way.
+While staying accountable to goals can be difficult—in fact, this is one of the main causes for resolutions to fail—that, and not following the SMART goal format.
+Psychology Today suggests creating accountability to one another in order to achieve your shared goals.
+This could look like planning to exercise on a specific day or time; even planning dates to check in on your goal progress along the way.

 References: